Creation or Evolution: What’s at Stake?

 These are not small differences.
 They are light and darkness.
 And “what fellowship has light with darkness?
 What accord has Christ with Belial?”
 (2 Cor.
 6:14–15).

 At Cedarwood, we don’t just teach students how to build fires or forage plants.
 We teach them how to see the world rightly, through the lens of God’s Word.
 That starts with a firm foundation in six-day creation, the historical Adam, and the gospel that flows from it.
-Children are not just learning facts—they’re learning frameworks.
+Children are learning more than facts; they are learning the framework through which they understand the world.
 If we give them nature but not its meaning, we’ve given them wonder without worship.
 But if we teach them to see creation as the handiwork of a personal God, we give them the tools to stand firm in a confused world.

 When we know who made the world—and why—we’re free to explore it with wonder, gratitude, and purpose.
 Therefore, we must stand without compromise on the truth of God's Word from the very first verse.
 And when we do, we give the next generation a faith that can stand, a truth they can trust, and a world they can see with clarity, purpose, and hope.